gzalo/gzalo.com/content/articles/sdl.en.md

 We let SDL free every piece of memory it's used, and we tell the operating system that the process finished correctly.

-To compile the code in Windows, it's possible to use mingw directly, or an IDE such as CodeBlocks or Dev-Cpp.
+To compile the code in Windows, it's possible to use MinGW directly, or an IDE such as CodeBlocks or Dev-Cpp.
 It's needed to install the SDL library (the -devel version, including the headers and lib files) and add "-lsdlmain -lsdl" to the compiler line, to include the libraries in the linking process.

 [Download source code and executable](/downloads/editorfonts.zip)